Hugo Sotil

-"Cholo" Sotil was a skilled forward, with great dribbling.
-He also played as attacking midfielder and was a great assistant of football, due to the large number of goal passes he offered to his teammates.
-He made his professional debut in 1967, standing out with Deportivo Municipal and became one of the most popular players in Peru.
-In 1973 he gained international fame by signing for FC Barcelona forming a historic attacking duo with the Dutch star Johan Cruyff winning the Spanish League in his first season after 14 years of drought for the Catalan club.
+Sotil made his professional debut in 1967, standing out with Deportivo Municipal and became one of the most popular players in Peru.
+In 1973 he gained international fame by signing for FC Barcelona forming a historic attacking duo with the Dutch star Johan Cruyff winning the Spanish Primera División in his first season after 14 years of drought for the Catalan club.
 He became the first Latin American player to wear the "10" for FC Barcelona.
-Carrying the number 10 on his back in addition to getting 2 league runners-up and one in the Copa del Rey after 4 seasons with the Barça shirt.
+Carrying the number 10 on his back in addition to getting two league runners-up and one in the Copa del Rey after four seasons with the Barça shirt.
 In 1977 he returned to Peru and became two-time national champion with Alianza Lima in 1977 and 1978.

-In 1973 he joined the starting team of the America National Team that faced the Europe team of Cruyff, Eusébio and Facchetti The match ended 4 to 4, and Sotil scored the third goal for his team, then in a penalty shootout the American team won 7 to 6.
-That night he played alongside other South American figures such as Rivelino, Morena, Brindisi, Asparagus, Cubillas and others.
+In 1973 he joined the starting team of the America national team that faced the Europe team of Johan Cruyff, Eusébio and Giacinto Facchetti.
+The match ended 4–4, and Sotil scored the third goal for his team, then in a penalty shootout the American team won 7–6.
+That night he played alongside other South American figures such as Rivellino, Fernando Morena, Miguel Brindisi, Víctor Espárrago, Teófilo Cubillas and others.

-He was international with the Peruvian team, with which he played two editions of the Soccer World Cup: those of 1970 and 1978, where he reached the quarterfinals in both World Cups.
-On a continental level, he won the Copa América in 1975—, where he scored the only goal of the final match against Colombia, giving the Inca team the title of Champions of America.
+He was international with the Peruvian team, with which he played two editions of the FIFA World Cup: those of 1970 and 1978, where he reached the quarterfinals in both World Cups.
+On a continental level, he won the Copa América in 1975, where he scored the only goal of the final match against Colombia, giving the Inca team the title of Champions of America.

-Hugo Sotil has been one of the most popular athletes in his country, to the point that in 1972, he starred in a film directed by Bernardo Batievsky (his great admirer) entitled Cholo.
+Sotil has been one of the most popular athletes in his country, to the point that in 1972, he starred in a film directed by Bernardo Batievsky (his great admirer) entitled Cholo.

 Club career

-CD Municipal
+Deportivo Municipal

-In 1968, Sotil made his debut at the professional level for Municipal in the Peruvian Second Division, which he helped to obtain promotion to the First Division that year.
+In 1968, Sotil made his debut at the professional level for Deportivo Municipal in the Peruvian Segunda División, which he helped to obtain promotion to the Peruvian Primera División that year.

 Sotil also played and scored the opening goal in an all-star match between Europe and South America in 1973 at the Camp Nou in Barcelona.
-Soccer greats such as Johan Cruyff, Franz Beckenbauer, Roberto Rivelino and Teófilo Cubillas took part in that game.
-The game finished 4–4 and in Penalty kicks, South America won 7–6.
+Football greats such as Johan Cruyff, Franz Beckenbauer, Rivellino and Teófilo Cubillas took part in that game.
+The game finished 4–4 and in penalty kicks, South America won 7–6.

-FC Barcelona
+Barcelona

-In 1973, he was transferred to FC Barcelona of Spain, where he was teammate of the stars Johan Cruyff, Juan Manuel Asensi and Carles Rexach, among others.
+In 1973, Sotil moved to FC Barcelona of Spain, where he was teammate of the stars Johan Cruyff, Juan Manuel Asensi and Carles Rexach, among others.
 He was the club's striker, holding the number ten shirt.
 He made his debut for Barça on 22 August, winning the Joan Gamper Trophy after beating Borussia Mönchengladbach 4–2 in penalties (2–2 in normal time), with Sotil scoring the opening goal.